 Planning Your Time

 The highlights of Rio's sister city, Niterói, can be seen in a morning or afternoon, and sun lovers will want to set aside at least a couple of nights to visit the beach resorts that lie farther up the coast.
 The aptly named Costa do Sol is home to some of the best beaches in the state.
-Make your base in Búzios, where chic accommodation options abound, and take a day trip to the beaches of Cabo Frio and Arraial do Cabo as well as setting aside at least one full day to take a boat trip to some of Búzios's best beaches.
-Partiers should allow time in their schedules for late nights and lazy mornings.
+Make your base in Búzios, where chic accommodation options abound, and set aside at least one full day to take a boat trip to some of Búzios's best beaches, and another to day trip to the beaches of Arraial do Cabo.

-The mountainous north is often visited as a day trip from Rio, taking in the imperial town of Petrópolis, but hikers and climbers may want to spend a couple of days scaling the peaks that surround nearby Teresópolis.
+The mountainous north is often visited as a day trip from Rio, taking in the imperial town of Petrópolis, but it's also nice to slow down and relax for a few days, soaking up the stunning colonial palaces, hiking through national parks, and scaling the peaks that surround nearby Teresópolis.